sebfisch/java-concurrency/content/_index.md

 Image manipulation software often uses multiple cores when applying costly operations to large images.

-Parallelism and concurreny are related but separate concepts.
+Parallelism and concurrency are related but separate concepts.
 Parallelism is about how a program is executed, concurrency is about how a program is written.
 In traditional programming languages like Java,